jeffreylederer/BlazorApp3/README.md

 ## PDF Documents ##
 I used QuestPDF to create a single PDF document.
 It is accessable from the Teams index page.
 I did not bother to create additional ones that are avialable to the older app.

+## Session Object ##
+.Net Core does not support the Session Object.
+This application had to store from page to page the current league id.
+I used ProtectedSessionStore.
+On the Welcome page, I created a ProtectedSessionStore object and then in each table index page I retrieved that object.
+Since the object is stored using browser storage, you need to work with the object in a override of the OnAfterRenderAsync method and set the rendermode to InteractiveServer.